Bhutan Cultural Tour with 3 Days Chelela Trek 8 Days

 Price Includes

-• Bhutan visa fees and processing assistance.
+• Assistance with Bhutan visa fees and processing

-• Transportation in a comfortable private vehicle(s).
+• Transportation in comfortable private vehicles

-• Experienced English-speaking guides and local staff.
+• Services of experienced English-speaking guides and local staff

-• Porter services for trekking.
+• Porter services for trekking

 • All applicable Bhutanese government taxes